CelestiaProject/Celestia/INSTALL.md

 libglu1-mesa-dev, required by some tools; qtbase5-dev, qtbase5-dev-tools and
-libqt5opengl5-dev if you want to build with Qt5 interface; libgtk2.0-dev and libgtkglext1-dev to build with legacy Gtk2 interface; libgtk3.0-dev to build Gtk3 interface, libsdl2-dev to build SDL interface or freeglut3-dev to build with glut interface. libavcodec-dev, libavformat-dev, libavutil-dev and libswscale-dev are required to build with video capture support. libavif-dev is required to build to AVIF texture support.
+libqt5opengl5-dev if you want to build with Qt5 interface; libgtk2.0-dev and libgtkglext1-dev to build with legacy Gtk2 interface; libgtk3.0-dev to build Gtk3 interface, or libsdl2-dev to build SDL interface. libavcodec-dev, libavformat-dev, libavutil-dev and libswscale-dev are required to build with video capture support. libavif-dev is required to build to AVIF texture support.

 OK, assuming you've collected all the necessary libraries, here's what you need to do to build and run Celestia: